On the metric mean dimensions of saturated sets: Preliminaries

-Analogous to the definition of box dimension in fractal geometry, we formulate the refined entropy-like quantity for infinite entropy systems using $\epsilon$-upper capacity topological entropy. \begin{defn} The upper capacity metric mean dimension of $Z$ is defined by
+Recall that the \emph{upper capacity topological entropy of $Z$} is the limit of $\epsilon$-upper capacity topological entropy of $Z$ as $\epsilon$ goes to $0$, i.e., To get more information about the dynamics of infinite entropy systems, analogous to the definition of box dimension in fractal geometry, we formulate a refined entropy-like quantity using the $\epsilon$-upper capacity topological entropy. \begin{defn} The upper capacity metric mean dimension of $Z$ is defined by